1. Understand and play by the rules

 Loss of temper is not only unpleasant for other participants in the game, it can also distract you and have an adverse effect on your concentration and effectiveness on the court.

 Verbal abuse of officials is a serious offence against the rules of basketball.
 Verbally abusing other players or deliberately distracting or provoking an opponent are also not acceptable or permitted in basketball.

 4. Work equally hard for yourself and for your team

 You owe it to yourself and others involved in your team to train and play to the best of your abilities.
-Your team’s performance will benefit – so will you.
-If you are half-hearted about your involvement in the sport you will become dissatisfied and lose out on the much of the enjoyment and satisfaction you can derive from giving it your best.
+Your team’s performance will benefit and so will you.
+If you are half-hearted about your involvement in the sport this is unfair on both your teammates and coaches who are giving it their all.
+It is also unfair on players who missed out selection behind you.

 5. Be a good sport

 Your opponents are entitled to proper courtesy.
 Always introduce yourself to your opponents on court, congratulate them whether you win or lose and accept a loss gracefully.
 Remember that the opposition coach is there trying to do the best for their team and is also entitled to respect.

 6. Treat all players as you would like to be treated

 Do not interfere with, bully or take unfair advantage of another player.
 Just because one of your team cannot perform as well as you do does not mean that they are not trying.

 Everyone makes mistakes.
 Do not abuse or ridicule another player when a mistake is made.
 Constructive guidance and encouragement when a player does well will assist a player to improve their game.